-- Unsubsidized loans are always accruing interest - Reduce the cost by paying some or all of the interest as it accumulates during school and residency.
+- Unsubsidized loans are always accruing interest - Reduce the cost by paying some or all of the interest as it accumulates during medical school and residency.

 - Develop a realistic budget - Manage your money during the lean years so that you can pay off your debt faster.

-- Understand and protect your credit - Your will determine your eligibility for loans and other products, as well as the interest rate you are offered for various loans.
+- Understand and protect your credit - Your will determine your eligibility for consumer loans and other financial products, as well as the interest rate you are offered for various loans.
 Therefore, it is important to maintain good credit and protect yourself from .